 Abstract

-Intrapatient HIV evolution is dominated by selection on the protein level in the arms race with the adaptive immune system.
-When killer T cells or antibodies target a new epitope, the virus often escapes via nonsynonymous mutations that impair recognition.
+Intra-patient HIV evolution is dominated by selection on the protein level in the arms race with the adaptive immune system.
+When cytotoxic CD8+ T-cells or neutralizing antibodies target a new epitope, the virus often escapes via nonsynonymous mutations that impair recognition.
 Synonymous mutations do not affect this interplay and are often assumed to be neutral.
 We analyze longitudinal intrapatient data from the C2-V5 part of the envelope gene (env) and observe that synonymous derived alleles rarely fix even though they often reach high frequencies in the viral population.
 We find that synonymous mutations that disrupt base pairs in RNA stems flanking the variable loops of gp120 are more likely to be lost than other synonymous changes, hinting at a direct fitness effect of these stem-loop structures in the HIV RNA.
 Computational modeling indicates that these synonymous mutations have a (Malthusian) selection coefficient of the order of −0.002, and that they are brought up to high frequency by hitchhiking on neighboring beneficial nonsynonymous alleles.
 Besides, the patterns of fixation of nonsynonymous mutations estimated from the longitudinal data and comparisons with computer models suggest that escape mutations in C2-V5 are only transiently beneficial, either because the immune system is catching up or because of competition between equivalent escapes.

 Introduction

 HIV evolves rapidly within a single host during the course of the infection.
-This evolution is driven by strong selection imposed by the host immune system via killer T cells (CTLs) and neutralizing antibodies (ABs) (Rambaut et al., 2004) and facilitated by the high mutation rate of HIV (Abram et al., 2010; Mansky and Temin, 1995).
-When the host develops a CTL or AB response against a particular HIV epitope, mutations in the viral genome that reduce or prevent recognition of the epitope frequently emerge.
+This evolution is driven by strong selection imposed by the host immune system via killer T cells (CTLs) and neutralizing antibodies (nAbs) (Rambaut et al., 2004) and facilitated by the high mutation rate of HIV (Abram et al., 2010; Mansky and Temin, 1995).
+When the host develops a CTL or nAb response against a particular HIV epitope, mutations in the viral genome that reduce or prevent recognition of the epitope frequently emerge.
 Escape mutations in epitopes targeted by CTLs typically evolve during early infection and spread rapidly through the population (McMichael et al., 2009).
 During chronic infection, the most rapidly evolving part of the HIV genome are the variable loops V1-V5 in the envelope protein gp120, which change to avoid recognition by neutralizing ABs.
 Mutations in env, the gene encoding gp120, spread through the population within a few months (see Figure 1B).
-Consistent with this time scale, it is found that serum from a particular time typically neutralizes virus extracted more than 3-6 month earlier (Richman et al., 2003).
+Consistent with this time scale, it is found that serum from a particular time typically neutralizes virus extracted more than 3-6 month earlier, but not contemporary viruses (Richman et al., 2003).

 These escape mutations are selected for their effect on the amino acid sequence of the viral proteins.
 Conversely, synonymous mutations are commonly used as approximately neutral markers in studies of viral evolution.
 Neutral markers are very useful since their dynamics can be compared to that of putatively functional sites to detect purifying or directional selection (Bhatt et al., 2011; Chen et al., 2004; Hurst, 2002).
 In addition to maintaining protein function and avoiding the adaptive immune recognition, however, the HIV genome has to ensure efficient processing and translation, nuclear export, and packaging into the viral capsid: all these processes operate at the RNA level and are sensitive to synonymous changes since these processes often depend on RNA folding.
 For example, the HIV rev response element (RRE) in env enhances nuclear export of full length or partially spliced viral transcripts via a complex stem-loop RNA structure (Fernandes et al., 2012).
 Another well studied case is the interaction between viral reverse transcriptase, viral ssRNA, and the host tRNALys3 : the latter is required for priming reverse transcription (RT) and is bound by a pseudoknotted RNA structure in the viral 5’ untranslated region (Barat et al., 1991; Paillart et al., 2002).